jaittoka/typed-decoders/README.md

 - `StrDate` Accepts a string that can be converted to a Date
 - `Null` Accepts null value
 - `Pass` Accepts anything, but decode result type is still unknown
-- `Opt` Converts decoder to accept also undefined/null values
+- `Opt` Converts decoder to accept also undefined/null values.
+Both are converted to undefined.
 - `Obj` Create a decoder that accepts an object.
 Each field is given an own decoder.
 If two objects are given, the second specifies optional fields.
 - `Rec` Create a decoder that accepts a record (an object with string keys and all field values of same type)